Whenever you perform in public a song you did not write, or play recorded music in public, such as at a

 shows, and web streaming.

-Performance Rights are handled by three Public Performance Rights agencies: ASCAP.com,
+Performance Rights in the United States are handled by three Public Performance Rights agencies: ASCAP.com,

 SESAC.com.
 How much you pay for